solhope23/ML/README.md

-# Naive Bayes Classifier API
+# Naive Bayes Classifier API – Version 1.0

 This project provides a FastAPI-based service that classifies input instances using a Naive Bayes model trained on tabular data.
-The system is built modularly and includes data loading, cleaning, model building, validation, and classification components.
+The system includes components for data loading, cleaning, model building, validation, and classification.

+> 🧠 **Note:** The included dataset (`buy_computer_data.csv`) is just an example.
+> The system is designed to work with **any categorical tabular dataset** and can be adapted accordingly.

 ---